pauldlynch/eqguide/guides/gorukar-mesa/index.md

 ---
 {% include JB/setup %}

 This is a large zone, catering for a wide range of levels, as much as Blightfire Moors.
 It has probably more quests to complete, some of which require trade skills.
 Important: watch out for the griffon that wanders the area (if it still does after Hero's Journey was introduced).
+There is a lot of running around back to Crescent Reach called for in some quests, and quests from different sections of the Hero's Journey all overlap, which will require some going back and forth between different camps if your approach is not planned very carefully.
+I have made all these mistakes so that you don't have to!

 ##Animals and Satyrs (41-45)

 This collects together all the 40-45 rated quests in the Mesa.
 You will have to visit Crescent Reach at least twice, and Blightfire Moors also twice; and kill and loot wolves, bears, snakes and spiders multiple times.
 Some of the quest series (Dorina and Ciodaru) require relatively high tailoring skill.

 First, check in with Pioneer Vulu (the Wanderlust guild quest).
 Pick up as many as you can of Scout Madu's armor quests while you are right there, too.
 Start with the bears and wolves, as they are the lowest level.
 Gather the three quests from Sorin, in the minohten camp next, the beer task from Tudor and the Vermin task from Laurentiu.
-Mesa snakes are east of the plateau, near the tuffein camp.
+Mesa snakes are east of the plateau, near the tuffein camp; diamondback snakes are west of the river.
 The best way to destroy weapons is to send a pet against the weapon racks, while you are well out of aggro range; if you don't have a pet, you'll need to clear around the racks.
+You will automatically get two of Tudor's supplies by crossing the bridge and swimming in the water under it; the rest of the items are sold by Liviu (next to Tudor).

 Scout Madu, at the entrance to the Mesa, will give you armor quests.
 You first need to kill wolves and bears from the near area (levels 35-38), then mesa snakes across the river (40-45), mesa recluse spiders (40-45/47).
 Then a named bear (Ursalua, level 45) and named wolf (Fantoma, level 45); the nameds are tough for their levels; in particular Fantoma has a high damage proc and snare.
 There is a more supplies quest that should be taken after the three basic quests are done, for the same items.
 Completing the series gives you the "Madu's Armor" achievement and a shoulder item.